Cirkit Designer Logo

 Introduction

 The 400V Step Up Module is an electronic device designed to increase a lower input voltage to a stable 400V output.
-This module is commonly used in power supply applications where high voltage is required, such as in Nixie tube displays, Geiger counters, or other high-voltage circuits.
-Its compact design and efficiency make it a popular choice for hobbyists and professionals working with high-voltage electronics.
+This module is commonly used in applications requiring high voltage for efficient power transmission, powering high-voltage equipment, or driving devices such as Nixie tubes, Geiger counters, or other specialized circuits.
+Its compact design and high efficiency make it a popular choice for hobbyists, engineers, and professionals working with high-voltage systems.

 Explore Projects Built with 400V Step Up Module